zhaokg/Rbeast/README.md

 #  BEAST:  A Bayesian Ensemble Algorithm for Change-Point Detection and Time Series Decomposition
 ###  BEAST is a Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in [Zhao et al. (2019)](https://go.osu.edu/beast2019).
 BEAST is useful for changepoint detection (i.e., breakpoints or structural breaks), nonlinear trend analysis, time series decomposition, and time series segmentation

 > **BEAST** was impemented in C/C++.
-Check the "Source" folder for the source code.
-R and Matlab interfaces are also provided and can be found under the "R" and "Matlab" folders above.
+Check the `Source` folder for the source code.
+R and Matlab interfaces are also provided and can be found under the `R` and `Matlab` folders above.
 Or follow the instructions below to install and run BEAST in R or Matlab.

 # Installation
 ## R

    1. from **CRAN**: An R package **`Rbeast`** has been deposited at [CRAN](https://CRAN.R-project.org/package=Rbeast).
 (On CRAN, there is another Bayesian time-series package named "beast", which has nothing to do with the BEAST algorithim.
 Our package name is `Rbeast`.)
-Install `Rbeast` in your R console using
+Install it in R using
       ```R
        install.packages("Rbeast")
       ```